 - Anti-Racist Organizational Analysis – Questions to help examine where your organization is centering racial justice in their work.

 - Family history – Uncovering your family’s history to understand the ways you family have perpetuated, assimilated into, and resisted white supremacy.

 - Neoliberalism – Understand neoliberalism and its impacts by looking at changes in your hometown since the 1970’s.

 - Deconstructing Class – Understanding your own class background and how white supremacy and white privilege have impacted it.

-- Classism – Questions to reflect on classism, how it might be showing up for you, in your relationships, and in our overall white and multiracial movement cultures.
+- Reflections On Classism – Questions to reflect on classism, how it might be showing up for you, in your relationships, and in our overall white and multiracial movement cultures.